 Your hero: My dad – he sacrificed his life to be a missionary in South America when there were other opportunities elsewhere.
 He has a true spirit of giving.

 Chris is passionate about giving back to his community.
 He is a member of the board of trustees for the Texas Health Resources Foundation and serves on the board of North Texas Christian Academy.
 One foundation that is particularly near and dear to the Skaggs family (and TSP family) is Leighton’s Gift, which was set up to establish a lasting legacy for Chris’ daughter.
+Additionally, Chris and his family proudly serve as an ambassador family for the Dallas market March of Dimes.
 Outside of work, Chris can be found spending time with his family or watching a college football game (Hook Em!).

-Starbucks order: I’m high maintenance, Venti extra hot, no water, chai tea latte with coconut milk
+Starbucks order: I’m a little high maintenance, Venti extra hot, no water, chai tea latte with coconut milk

 Dream Travel Destination: Grecian Islands